 The Company's operations are governed by governmental laws and regulations regarding environmental protection.
+These laws and regulations are continually changing and generally becoming more restrictive.
 At the present time and to the best knowledge of its management, the Company is in conformity with the laws and regulations in effect.
 Restoration costs will be accrued in the consolidated financial statements only when they will be reasonably estimated and will be charged to the exploration and evaluation assets at the time.